Joan of Arc (poem): Poem

 Of the various versions and changes, the 1798 version is the most regular of the editions.
 The story describes Joan from her first appearance at Vaucouleurs until the Dauphin Charles VII is crowned at Rheims.
 The rest of the events are described in flashbacks throughout the first half.
 As the story begins, an 18-year-old Joan travels to Vaucouleurs, home of Robert de Baudricourt, with her uncle Claude.
 She arrives searching for the Dauphin and meets Charles Dunois as the general tries to raise troops for France's defence.
 He helps her through Lorraine to Chinon while explaining her background and life's story to the general.
-She tells of her family, her natural living, and the effects of the soldiers who brought war to France told to her by a French soldier named Conrade.
-Of these various incidents, the English's massacring French prisoners at the Battle of Agincourt and the starvation of the people of Rouen during a siege are mentioned.
+She tells of her family and her natural living.
+The effects of the soldiers who brought war to France told to her by a French soldier named Conrade, including the Battle of Agincourt and siege of Rouen.
 They finally arrive at Chinon where they are able to find the French court.

 When Joan comes to speak with Charles, the Dauphin pretends to be a common member of the court while someone else pretends to be him.
 Joan is able to see through the ruse and immediately proclaims that she is sent to restore the French crown to him at Rheims.
 Charles has her examined by priests and scholars to determine that she is free of black magic.
 While questioned, Joan describes how God came to her with visions and describes her faith in a similar manner to deism.
 This causes the examiners to believe that she is a heretic until a blue flame appears along with a sound, which is enough to silence any doubts about her faith.
 The flame reveals a suit of armour for her, but one individual interrupts her immediate donning of the armour to claim that France is cursed and that she would be a victim.
 The individual, as it turns out, is Conrade, who blames himself that Joan left her peaceful life to help a French court that was corrupt.
 He also warns her that he experienced a vision of her burning at the stake.